 The college will permit substitution from the prescribed curricula only under unavoidable or exceptional circumstances.
-In order to request a deviation from the prescribed course of study, the student should first consult an advisor in that program area.
-If the student is advised to pursue the course substitution, the advisor will obtain a Course Substitution Form from the student affairs office.
-On this form, the advisor will describe the substitutions sought and the reason for making that request and return the signed form to the office of the Registrar.
+To request a deviation from the prescribed course of study, the student should first consult an advisor in that program area.
+If the student is advised to pursue the course substitution, the advisor will complete a Course Substitution Form, describing the substitutions sought and the reason for making that request.
+The completed form will be submitted to the office of the Registrar for review.